About Francis Mill

 Today, Hester's daughter, Tanna Timbes, owns the mill and has joined with the Francis Mill Preservation Society in seeking help to protect the local treasure from further deterioration.
 The Francis Mill Preservation Society has received all state and federal approval for charitable, non-profit status.

 In June 2013, the mill enjoyed another exciting event in its history.
-It received recognition by, and was inducted into the National Register of Historical Places.
+It received recognition by, and was inducted into the National Register of Historical Places in 2013.